mzur/kirby-uniform/docs/usage.md

 4. Call actions to process the form data

 If any of these steps fail, Uniform will immediately redirect back to the form page and skip the subsequent steps ([PRG pattern](https://en.wiki2.org/wiki/Post/Redirect/Get+Milds)).
 For convenience, steps 1-3 are implicitly called when the first action is performed.
 So in the controller code above the form will check the CSRF token, validate the form fields and call the default [HoneypotGuard](guards/honeypot) although we only told it to execute the [EmailAction](actions/email).

+The form should also redirect back to the form page when the validation, guards and actions were successful.
+This is done with the `done()` method at the end of the method chain.

 ## Validation rules